The Prez Sez

 By Bill Davison

-To begin with, I would like, on behalf of the NCC, to extend a hearty welcome to our newest members – Larry Trautner, Ali Houshmand and Spence Milne.
-We all hope that you will find your time spent here as informative and enjoyable as many of us have found ours.
+To begin with, I would like to extend a hearty welcome to our new members - Joe and Patti Perna, Susan Wu, John Haydu, Robert Macomber and Jessica Nichoff.
+We all hope that you find yourselves enjoying the NCC and SDWAC Programs as much as many of us have.

 Next, I would like to announce that a Nominating Committee has been formed to propose nominations for the Members and Officers of the 2020-2021 NCC Board.
 Jim Larrimore will lead the Committee and Claudia Spencer, Tibor Varga, Cal Watson and Roseick Reilly will contribute as Committee Members.

 Next, I want everyone to know that SDWAC will be holding a very special dinner on March 20 to honor the exceptional contributions to SDWAC and to our Community that M. C. Madhu Madhavan has made during the leadership roles he has played at SDWAC for the past 50 years.
 The dinner will be held at the Royal India Banquet Hall and the proceeds from it will be used to establish the M.C.
 Madhavan World Affairs Council Scholarship.
 For more information and to sign up to attend, please go to www.SDWAC.org.